 - 2 cups All purpose flour / Maida

-- Add all purpose flour, sooji, salt, carom seeds and 2 tbsp oil in a bowl and mix well using your finger tips.
+- Add all purpose flour, sooji, salt, carom seeds and 2 tablespoon oil in a bowl and mix well using your finger tips.

 - Add little water and knead to make smooth stiff dough.